Asparagus – Best green vegetable full of antioxidantsReading time: 10 min

 Physical description

-These species are dioecious, which means that each one is male or female.
+These species are dioecious, meaning that each is male or female.

 History and production